nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* START_DATETIME must be after the current datetime
+* START_DATETIME must be after the system's current datetime.
 * END_DATETIME must be after START_DATETIME

 Examples: